chris17453/ddb/data/query-support.md

 ### TODO

-- curses browser for results (wil be built in flextable)
-- output to yaml,json,raw, csv formatted string (should be simple)
-- adding test cases for tokenizing
 - aggregate function support
 - functions: COUNT, JOIN, SUM, DISTINCT, GROUP BY are all high on the list in that order